 May understanding be yours

-through personal endeavour
+Through personal endeavour

-the virtues which bind us as one
+The virtues which bind us as one

-may we be filled with wellbeing
+May we be filled with wellbeing

-Christchurch City Council is committed to achieving an enlivened and creative city, where the arts are recognised as being essential to cultural and social well-being.
-The Arts Policy and Strategy aims to support the development of local artists, generate new opportunities for employment and artistic expression and participation, as well as improving the quality of the built environment through public arts.
+Toi Ōtautahi – Strategy for the Arts and Creativity in Ōtautahi Christchurch 2019–2024 [PDF, 959 KB] aims to support the development of local artists, generate new opportunities for employment and artistic expression and participation, as well as improving the quality of the built environment through public arts.

-Arts Advisors are available to provide advice and assistance to artists, arts organisations and the wider community, and are interested in fostering partnerships and collaborative projects.
+Arts advisors are available to provide advice and assistance to artists, arts organisations and the wider community, and are interested in fostering partnerships and collaborative projects.

 Māori arts celebrate our unique past and are making an invaluable contribution to the city’s rebuild.
 Council has legislated responsibilities to Māori which includes ensuring there are opportunities for Māori to participate in public life.

 Arts and culture have a major role to play in the rebuild and revitalisation of our city.